Bushflame/vb-2/README.md

 # Solution
 The solution to date is to create a separate environment (folder system) for Stylus to work in, and let Parcel take over for the final build.
-Parcel, Stylus and, wherever possible, Stylus extensions are installed globally Scripts to run Parcel and Stylus c/w entensions are added to the package.json, along with a script to run all
+Parcel, Stylus and, wherever possible, Stylus extensions are installed globally

 # About the stylus scripts & extensions
-One script adds vendor prefixes and outputs to  void.css: used to check prefixes are being added.
-This file is then redundant The other script adds vendor prefixes and compresses ready for parcel to collect and add to the dist folder
+Scripts to run Parcel and Stylus c/w extensions are added to the package.json, along with a script to run all
+stylus: compiles styl to css and adds vendor prefixes using nib
+parcels: is created to run the parcel live server
+start: runs the two above
-# Building
+# Construction
-All the building is done in the src folder.
-The index.styl imports all modules from the "styls" folder
+All the construction is done in the src folder.
+The index.styl imports all modules from the "styls" folder.
+From here Parcel takes over and creates/updates the dist folder
+# Final build
+Run: "parcel build src/index.html" minifies html, css and js.
+Currently having to remove the forward slash '/' from the links to external style and js sheets